 If heavy buildup is present then you should call your A/C Contractor for treatment and removal.
 If only moderate to light buildup is present then there are chemical disinfectants specifically designed for use in air handlers that will kill the existing mold and mildew and control new growth.
 These disinfectants are safe and very effective and are applied by simply spraying into the filter intake.

-Air conditioning systems not only cool but they also remove humidity from the air.
+Air conditioning systems not only cool but also remove humidity from the air.
 This humidity condenses in the cooling coil and then goes out a drain line to the outside of the building.
 Be sure to keep your condensate drain pan and drain line clean.
-Condensate drain back up is the biggest problem encountered with air conditioning systems.
+Condensate drain backup is the biggest problem encountered with air conditioning systems.

-Mold, mildew and algae builds up in the condensate drain pan and drain line until water spills out of your furnace or air handler.
-These can be quite substantial amounts of water which can cause damage to the system's controls and to the structure of the home, such as ceilings, drywall, rugs, etc. To kill and control algae, mildew, mold in your condensate drain pan and drain line you can place "Algae Strips" in the condensate pan.
+Mold, mildew, and algae build up in the condensate drain pan and drain line until water spills out of your furnace or air handler.
+These can be quite substantial amounts of water which can cause damage to the system's controls and to the structure of the home, such as ceilings, drywall, rugs, etc. To kill and control algae, mildew, and mold in your condensate drain pan and drain line you can place "Algae Strips" in the condensate pan.

 Clean or change filters every 30 days.
 Putting an anti-microbial electrostatic filter in your system is one of the best things you can do for your system.
 This is very important to protect your system and to keep the air you breathe in your home fresh and clean.